Nailing the Security Audit with RRCU

 Next steps

-• If someone else is the integration owner, ConductorOne will notify them by email that their help is needed to complete the integration.
+• If someone else is the connector owner, ConductorOne will notify them by email that their help is needed to complete the setup process.

-Integrate your GitLab instance
+Configure your GitLab connector

-Step 1: Look up your Gitlab group
+Step 1: Look up your GitLab group

 1. In GitLab, click Menu > Groups > Your Groups.